plone/ploneorg.core/README.rst

 Introduction
 ============

-This is the skeleton of the package corresponding to the 2013 Revamp for plone.org core policy.
+This is the core policy package of the 2014 reboot of plone.org site project.

-At this moment there is little to see here, the work is in progress.